tylerb10/100-days-of-code/log.md

 ### Day 14: July 2, 2023

 **Today's Progress**: Spent time working on loops using forEach() and got my feed rendering correctly.
 Started to work with the CSS to make things look a little bit better, and I think this is my favorite part of projects.

+### Day 15: July 3, 2023

+**Today's Progress**: More layout work using flexbox.
+Looking for stock images for the header as well, but am having a hard time sizing them correctly for the header element...